davidebrunetto94/big_data_project_2020/README.md

 2. [How to run](#How-to-run)

 ## Structure
 * proj: contains the application script.
-It is composed of 7 main modules:
+It is composed of 6 main modules:
     * **data_preprocessing.py**, which is a small utility script that takes in input the starting dataset, composed of a .csv file that has two fields, the tweet ID and sentiment, and creates a .txt file only containing the first field.
 This .txt file will be used for the tweet hydration;
     * **tweet_hydration.sh**, which is a bash script that takes in input the .txt file created by **data_preprocessing.py** and uses Twarc to hydrate the tweets;
-    * **jsonl_to_csv.py**, which is a module that takes in input the jsonl files returned from **tweet_hydration.py** and creates a csv file for each one of them, containing only the fields that we need for our analysis;
+    * **jsonl_to_csv.py**, which is a module that takes in input the jsonl files returned from **tweet_hydration.sh** and creates a csv file for each one of them, containing only the fields that we need for our analysis;

    Since these two last operations are very time-consuming, the already hydrated files can be downloaded from [here](https://drive.google.com/file/d/1pM_Us5wodfXn0FEUMXOf15G3k1dUR7Bo/view?usp=sharing)
     * **data_manipulation.py**, this module is composed of all the functions that take in input 'raw' tweets data, and manipulate it to make it better suited for the machine learning process.
 This includes functions that gather the data from the csv files and generates Pyspark dataframes using the Pyspark sql module, a function to discretize the sentiment of the tweets, a function that uses regular expressions to clean the text of the tweets, a function to create a stratified sampling of the data, and so on...;